divyadeep86/GoogleSignIn-Firebase/README.md

 ```
 ## Video

-Here is a video demonstration of the application:
+Here is a video demonstration of the application

 https://github.com/user-attachments/assets/9f5a9d3c-e646-4f5b-a53d-55b406ac321e